 How can I connect to AirPennNet with my Linux laptop?

 With KDE, Gnome, and Unity based distributions like openSUSE, Fedora, and Ubuntu you should be able to connect to AirPennNet using the built-in graphical network utilities.
+Typically these tools are wrappers around "NetworkManager".
 When you go to add 'AirPennNet', please utilize the following parameters:

 - Security: WPA2 Enterprise